 I have devoted some time to writing about Damon Fowler, not simply because he's in Louisiana and I'm in neighboring Mississippi and feel a connection to him in that aspect.
-No, the reason I've continued to address Damon's brave stand to stop school-sanctioned prayer at his high school graduation and the aftermath of his actions is that I believe that this case highlights much of what is wrong with Christian privilege here in the bible belt.
+No, the reason I've continued to address Damon's brave stand to stop school-sanctioned prayer at his public high school graduation and the aftermath of his actions is that I believe that this case highlights much of what is wrong with Christian privilege here in the bible belt.
 There are a few things about Damon's case that continue to trouble me, and I'd like to address them here.

 First and foremost, it is absolutely mind-blowing that a public high school student living in the United States in 2011 would have to inform his school that they are not allowed to have prayers at their official commencement ceremony.
 Damon never should have been faced with such a predicament in the first place.
 Bastrop High School certainly should have known that organized prayer at their commencement ceremonies violated the law.
 The attorney they consulted was obviously aware of this and advised them appropriately.